 AMC’s Hip Hop: The Songs That Shook America is a docu-series that will focus on six individual rap songs that changed the genre.
-Episode three focuses on Run-DMC’s “Rock Box,” a song that broke racial barriers and united groups of people once segregated by music choice.
+Episode three focuses on “Rock Box,” a Run-DMC song that broke racial barriers and united groups of people once segregated by music choice.

 Songs are signs of the times.
 The Notorious B.I.G.’s aspirations to “blow up like the World Trade” are uniquely ‘90s.
 Marvin Gaye’s soulful repudiation of war and prejudice based on long hair on “What’s Going On” is a clear signifier of the hippie movement against the Vietnam War of the 1960s.
 Sometimes a song’s reflection of a certain time is predicated on the stories unheard in a five-minute audio recording.
 That’s how a Run-DMC track about how good they are at almost everything became the song that “brought Black and white people together,” as Darryl “DMC” McDaniels describes it.

 This idea of songs inherently being mirrors of the time permeates episode three of Songs that Shook America, which focuses on Run-DMC’s “Rock Box,” a song that broke racial barriers and united groups of people once segregated by music choice.
 The distorted guitar sound that runs through the entire “Rock Box” record was one Questlove deemed the sound of the 1980s that connected Prince and Def Leppard to hip-hop songs such as LL Cool J’s “I Need A Beat” and Fat Boys’ “Jailhouse Rap.”
 Questlove spends time in the episode meticulously going into detail about how that sound defined the ‘80s.
 That guitar sound was the rock in this rock-rap marriage, and Run-DMC wanted to limit the union.